Admissions

 Master of Engineering Admissions in ORIE

-The ORIE Master of Engineering degree offers specializations that are in demand in today's data-focused job market.
-To learn more, view our recent information session from November 8th, 2023.
+The Operations Research and Information Engineering (ORIE) Master of Engineering degree offers specializations that are in demand in today's data-focused job market.
+To learn more, view our recent information session from November 8, 2023.

 Deadlines

 The deadline for fall admission to the Master of Engineering (M.Eng.) program is December 1 of the previous year.
-The deadline for spring admission to the M.Eng. program is September 15 of the previous year.
-Do not apply for Spring admission without confirming your eligibility with the M.Eng Director.
+The deadline for spring admission to the M.Eng. program is October 1 of the previous year.
+Do not apply for Spring admission without confirming your eligibility with the M.Eng.
+Director.

 Admission decisions for the fall semester are processed from December through April, and will be sent via electronic mail as the decisions are made.
 Decisions are not processed all at one time.

-Students interested in pursuing the Master of Engineering in Operations Research and Information Engineering apply through the Cornell University Graduate School.
-Admission is then determined by faculty members in the applicant’s chosen field.
-A completed online application includes an academic statement of purpose, personal statement, transcripts, two letters of recommendation, official TOEFL/IELTS scores (if applicable), résumé, video interview (released after the application deadline), and the prerequisites.
+Students interested in pursuing the Master of Engineering in Operations Research and Information Engineering apply through the ApplyWeb Portal.
+A completed online application includes an academic statement of purpose, personal statement, transcripts, at least two letters of recommendation, official TOEFL/IELTS scores (if applicable), résumé, video interview (released after the application deadline), and confirmation of completion of the relevant prerequisites.
 Additional information may be submitted within the supplementary information section of the application.
 We do not require a writing sample for the M.Eng. application and prefer not to have research papers submitted, as this is not a research program.

 Application

-Follow the link to Cornell's online Graduate School Application.
+Follow the link to Cornell's online ApplyWeb Portal.

 When you are filling out the application, under Academic Program Selection, select Operations Research and Information Engineering, M.Eng (Ithaca).
 Your first choice of concentration is what will be evaluated - e.g., if you intend to apply as a Financial Engineering student, select "Financial Engineering" as your first choice.
 Concentration choices are: Data Analytics, Applied Operations Research, Financial Engineering, Information Technology, Manufacturing and Industrial Engineering, Semester in Strategic Operations, and the Systems Engineering minor.